Kono Aozora ni Yakusoku o: Characters

-Wataru arrives at the marathon exhausted due to a surprise supplementary exam.
-He competes even though Rinna offers to postpone their competition.
+Rinna is a second year transfer student whom Wataru Hoshino met at Takashi's bar while he was drunk.
+He arrives at the marathon exhausted due to a surprise supplementary exam.
+Wataru competes even though Rinna offers to postpone their competition.
 His exhaustion catches up to him and he takes a shortcut to cross the finish line first.
-Even though he is subsequently disqualified, Rinna welcomes the excuse to join the dorm residents in another welcome party.
+Although Wataru is subsequently disqualified, Rinna welcomes the excuse to join the dorm residents in another welcome party.